CHAPTER SIX … HARRYFEST ’98

 The swanky hotel was the venue chosen for the gathering of Nilsson fans, young and old from far and wide.
 Refreshed with sleep, I was now in my element, exchanging dialogue and chat, listening to speeches being made by fans and associates of my hero.
 It was here that I met Zak, Harry Nilsson’s eldest son.
 What a nice guy I thought.

 That Saturday evening there was a Nilsson tribute concert being put on at the famous Roxy Club on Sunset Boulevard, a place I’d read about but never imagined that one day I’d actually be going there.
-I’d been driven there by, I think from memory, one of Nilsson’s cousins, or at least it was one of his associates, whose name I sadly can’t recall.
+I’d been driven there by one of Nilsson’s friends Bob and his wife.
 I was played a cassette in the car of a new singer who bore some similarities in musical style to Nilsson, Rufus Wainwright.
 I liked it, and made a mental note to check him out some more.
 In the balmy evening air, waiting for the Roxy’s doors to open, my head spun.
 This was incredible!
 But how did I get here?
 Was I actually really here, or was this all some crazy surreal dream?

 Waiting outside the Roxy, looking up to the very pertinent sign above the door, I pinched myself as we went into this dark, and much smaller than I’d anticipated, intimate club.
 I sat with Mark Richardson, the only other fan from the UK, a chap from Huby, North Yorkshire.
 Over on another table I could see some of Nilsson’s other children – being a Harry fan, I guessed who they were.